DimitriPalmer22/Relapse-Code-Documentation/_temp/tmp.md

 ### Do away with the Threads
 - Instead of individual threads, we have threads for groups.
-	- For example, we have a thread for UI, a thread for monster + enemies.
+	- For example, we have a thread for UI, a thread for monsters + monster animations.
+-